Recent Examples of operetta from the Web

 Occasionally, when there are several songs from the same operetta, we’re treated to some of Gilbert’s delightful dialogue to transition from one song to the next.

 The main resulting innovation is a new prologue, written by Mr. Auxier, which frames the operetta as the fantasy of a Victorian librettist, caused by mild head trauma.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'operetta.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of OPERETTA
+Origin and Etymology of operetta

 Italian, diminutive of opera

-Seen & Heard
+Seen and Heard